danrabayda/StarScream/more/StarScreamLib/README.md

 make a quick plot using default values

 quick_example(s,r_smp=44100)
-does a quickplot and plauys a quicksound for sequence s
+does a quickplot for sequence s and shows a play and save button to play or save the audio of that sequence

 decimate(s,new_rate,old_rate=44100)
 rough downsampling from one freq to a new lower one, I made this becasue scipy.signal.decimate only does integer downsampling, mine is general

 vdir(directory)
 verify a directory exists, if not make it

+vdirs(directory1,directory2)
+just does vdir(os.path.join(directory1,directory2))